anasty17/mirror-leech-telegram-bot/README.md

   **Notes**:
   - Add `-del` to the list(s) which you want from the bot to delete the original files after command run complete!
-  - Seed will get disbaled while using this option **Example**:
+  - Seed will get disbaled while using this option
+  - It must be list of list(s) event of one list added like [["-i", "mltb.mkv", "-c", "copy", "-c:s", "srt", "mltb.mkv", "-del"]]
+  **Example**:
   - Here I will explain how to use mltb.* which is reference to files you want to work on.
-  1. First cmd: the input is mltb.mkv so this cmd will work only on mkv videos and the output is mltb.mkv also so all outputs is mkv.
+  1. First cmd: the input is mltb.mkv so this cmd will work only on mkv videos and the output is mltb.mkv also so all outputs is mkv. `-del` will delete the original media after complete run of the cmd.
   2. Second cmd: the input is mltb.video so this cmd will work on all videos and the output is only mltb so the extenstion is same as input files.
   3. Third cmd: the input in mltb.m4a so this cmd will work only on m4a audios and the output is mltb.mp3 so the output extension is mp3.
   4. Fourth cmd: the input is mltb.audio so this cmd will work on all audios and the output is mltb.mp3 so the output extension is mp3.